dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 | Additional software         | The computer that hosts the connector must have a full installation of Microsoft .NET Framework 4.5 and Windows PowerShell 2.0. |
 | Network               | The computer on which you install the connector must be in a domain that has a trust relationship with the domain that hosts your Exchange server.<br /><br />Configure the computer to allow it to access the Intune service through firewalls and proxy servers over ports 80 and 443.
 Intune uses these domains: <br> - manage.microsoft.com <br> - \*manage.microsoft.com<br> - \*.manage.microsoft.com <br><br> The Intune Exchange connector communicates with the following services: <br> - Intune service: HTTPS port 443 <br> - Exchange Client Access server (CAS): WinRM service port 443<br> - Exchange Autodiscover 443<br> - Exchange Web Services (EWS) 443  |

+### Exchange cmdlet requirements

-You also need to create an Active Directory user account for the Intune Exchange connector.
+Create an Active Directory user account for the Intune Exchange connector.
 The account must have permission to run the following Windows PowerShell Exchange cmdlets:

 - `Get-ActiveSyncOrganizationSettings`, `Set-ActiveSyncOrganizationSettings`
 - `Get-CasMailbox`, `Set-CasMailbox`